ArianZambrano/kisaragi-partners/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm coverage`

+Launches test with coverage for statements, branchs and functions

 ### `npm run build`

 Builds the app for production to the `build` folder.\